Testicular Pain (Pain in the Testicles)

 - Who is at risk for kidney stones?

-- What are the symptoms and signs of kidney stones?
+- What are the signs and symptoms of kidney stones?

 - How are kidney stones diagnosed?

-- What is the outlook (prognosis) for kidney stones?
+- What is the prognosis for kidney stones?

 In This ArticleMumps Article